Palashio/libra/info/Reference Manual.md

                            generate_plots=True)
 ```

-Generates/stores contextual summmary of textual data in document using T5 pretrained text-to-text transformers from written query sent to the client class instance
+Generates/stores contextual summmary of textual data in document using T5 pretrained text-to-text transformers from written query sent to/in the client class instance

 *Parameters --*